photoprism/photoprism/README.md

 [easy](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy) can be
 good (first) contributions.
-Please join our [developers mailing list](https://groups.google.com/a/photoprism.org/forum/#!forum/developers) to discuss development related topics and get regular project updates.
+Please join our [developers mailing list](https://groups.google.com/a/photoprism.org/forum/#!forum/developers) to get regular project updates and discuss development related topics.
 There are no stupid questions.

 ## Donations